Iota-School/nonvisual_data_science/nonvisual_python/README.md

-# A Nonvisual Introduction to Python
+# Nonvisual Introduction to Python

 ## Overview